-Historians say that the steamboat completely revolutionized shipping.
-For the first time in history, people "didn't have to rely on unpredictable currents and winds and could travel to any port at any time."
-Plantation owners in the southern states of Mississippi, Missouri, and Louisiana, for example, could cheaply and easily ship cargoes of sugar, cotton, and other goods upriver on the Mississippi rather than send it around the tip of Florida and up the Eastern seaboard as they had previously done.
+The steamboat completely revolutionized shipping.
+For the first time in history, people didn't have to rely on unpredictable currents and winds and could travel to just about any port at any time.
+Plantation owners in Mississippi, Missouri, and Louisiana, for example, could cheaply and easily ship cargoes of sugar, cotton and other goods upriver on the Mississippi rather than send them around the tip of Florida and up the Eastern seaboard as they had previously done.

 Steamboats also provided a luxurious way for wealthy passengers to travel.
 In Mississippi Steamboatin’, Herbert Quick described the palatial setting and abundance of food served on later steamboats: